Wint3rmute/baczek.me/content/now.md

 09.10
 ```

-Exploring the world of polish hand-made (at least what they say on the page)
+Exploring the world of Polish hand-made (at least what they say on the page)
 notebooks:

 - [Introligatorka.pl](https://introligatorka.pl/)